2003scape/rscsundae/doc/whydec2001.md

 ### Other

+- Worlds could hold a maximum of 1000 players at a time.
 - Compared to earlier in 2001, PvP was restricted to the Wilderness, and item banks were fully available.
 - There was no makeover mage.
 This is unfortunate, and will